 Nothing states you must use a snow shovel, and nothing states you even must shovel your driveway.
 If shoveling snow is a real pain in the butt for you and your property, bite the bullet and consider purchasing a snow blower or hiring a snow removal service.
 It may cost some extra money but the time and energy you save will be well worth it.

 When it comes to shoveling snow, start early with the right equipment and work in a methodical manner.
-Always consider your physical limitations and if snow shoveling is too much for you, consider upgrading to a snow removal service.
+Always consider your physical limitations and if snow shoveling is too much for you, consider upgrading to a snow removal company, like Enright Asphalt.